High-power readout of a transmon qubit using a nonlinear coupling: The cos cosϕ -coupling

 The two modes are coupled through a cos$\varphi$-coupling term, which is purely nonlinear.
 As shown in Appendix \ref{apx:theory}.1, it leads to a non-perturbative cross-Kerr coupling of the form $2\chi_{qa} \hat{q}^\dag\hat{q} \hat{a}^\dag\hat{a}$, where $\hat{q}$ (resp. $\hat{a}$) is the qubit (resp. ancilla) mode's annihilation operator in the limit of small quantum fluctuations.
 Importantly, the coupling's strength $\chi_{qa}=- \sqrt{\ECq\ECa/(1+2\LJ/\La)}/\hbar$ is independent of the detuning between the modes and is tunable by adjusting the circuit parameters.

-A third mode is added to the system: a resonator strongly transversely coupled to the ancilla, and decoupled from the qubit by symmetry.
+A third mode is added to the system: a resonator with strong transverse coupling to the ancilla, and decoupled from the qubit by symmetry.
 This results in an absence of Purcell effect on the qubit.
 Due to their strong coupling, the ancilla mode and resonator hybridize, as described in Appendix \ref{apx:theory}.2.
-The resulting modes inherit $\cos\varphi$-coupling to the qubit as well as a coupling to the driving line.
+The resulting two modes inherit $\cos\varphi$-coupling to the qubit as well as a coupling to the output line.
 This means they can both act as readout modes.
 In our experiment, we choose the most linear of the hybrid modes as our readout mode.
 By considering that the other one remains in the vaccuum state, we get the following reduced Hamiltonian:

 where $\wq$ is the qubit's resonant frequency, $\alpha_q$ is its transmon anharmonicity, $\omega_r$ is the readout mode's resonant frequency, $\alpha_r$ is the readout mode's anharmonicity, $\hat{c}_r$ is its annihilation operator and $\chi_{qr}$ is the strength of the cross-Kerr coupling.
 Eq. (\ref{eq:ham_twomode}) is exactly the same Hamiltonian as for a qubit dispersively coupled to a readout resonator \cite{Wallraff2005}, but it does not rely on any high-detuning approximation.
 Furthermore, the cross-Kerr term is not perturbative, since it comes from the $\cos\varphi$-coupling which is itself purely nonlinear.
 For the chosen readout mode, the effective anharmonicity is $\alpha_r = \alpha_a \sin^4\theta$, with $\alpha_a$ the ancilla mode's anharmonicity, and its effective cross-Kerr coupling strength is $\chi_{qr}=\chi_{qa}\sin^2(\theta)$.
 Both of these quantities depend on the hybridization mixing angle $\theta=(1/2)\arctan[2g_{ac}/(\omega_c-\omega_a)]$, where $\omega_c$ (resp. $\omega_a$) is the bare cavity (resp. ancilla) frequency and $g_{ac}$ is the strength of the cavity-to-ancilla coupling.